 includes Societas Docta, Inc.; a national network and mentoring group for

 diverse women working toward their doctoral degree.

 Long received a Bachelor of Science in Business Education from Alcorn A&M University, a Master of Science degree in Vocational Business Education from Mississippi State University, a Specialist degree in Secondary Administration from the University of Missouri-Kansas City, and a Doctoral Degree in Career, Technical, & Occupation Education from NOVA University.
-Her term expired on January 1, 2011, however she continues to serve until a replacement is appointed by the Governor.
+Although her term expired on January 1, 2011, Long continued to serve until her reappointment in January 2016.

-Kyle Shell was appointed to the Board of Governors in April 2012.
-Shell is a senior who is pursuing a Bachelor of Science degree in Safety Management.
-Upon completion of his B.S. degree, he plans to continue on at UCM in pursuit of a master's in Occupational Safety Management degree.
-In addition to his studies, Shell is a Student Ambassador for the University and a volunteer fire fighter for the New Melle Fire Protection District.
+Mathew Martinez was appointed to the Board of Governors in March 2017.
+Martinez is a junior who is pursuing a Bachelor of Science degree in Economics.
+Upon completion of his B.S. degree, he plans to continue on at UCM in pursuit of a Master's in Business Administration degree.
+In addition to his studies, Martinez is involved in The American Democracy Project and serves as Student Coordinator.

 Martinez has served in a number of leadership roles during his undergraduate years at UCM including President of College Democrats, Floor Leader for UCM's Student Government Association (SGA), and Sophomore Senator for SGA, and Chair of UCM's Ad Hoc Committee for Gender Violence Prevention.
 In fall of 2015 he was named the student recipient of the Learning to a Greater Degree award.